jmformenti/spring-batch-rest-cli-example/README.md

 # spring-batch-rest-cli-example

-This is an example how you implement a Spring batch job once and execute it via command line or REST Api without any change in source code.
+This is an example how you implement a Spring batch job once and execute it via command line or REST Api without any change in job source code.

 ## modules